spamhaus/spamassassin-dqs/README.md

  * `check_sh_bodyuri_a`
  This function scans the email body and looks for URLs; when one is found the hostname is then resolved and the resulting IP address is checked in SBL and CSS

-## Final recommendations
+ * `check_sh_bodyuri_ns`
+ This function scans the email body and looks for URLs; when one is found it takes the domain's authoritative nameservers IPs and checks them in SBL ( domain and then cheks it's authoritative nameservers IPs in SBL (beta, not used but you are encouraged to try it

-The configuration in the VBSpam survey makes use exclusively of our data, as our goal was certifying their quality and keep an eye on how we perform in the field.
-So, malware is blocked using just IP addresses and domain real-time data.
+We already said that the configuration in the VBSpam survey make use exclusively of our data, as our goal was certifying their quality and keep an eye on how we perform in the field.

 While the results are reasonably good, the malware/phishing scoring can certainly be improved through some additional actions that we recommend.

+- Install an antivirus software on your mailserver
-Nowadays the rule of thumb for receiving email should be to stay defensive, that is why we recommend to do basic attachment filtering by dropping all emails that contains potentially hazardous attachments, like *at least* all file extensions that match this regex:
+- Nowadays the rule of thumb for receiving email should be to stay defensive, that is why we recommend to do basic attachment filtering by dropping all emails that contains potentially hazardous attachments, like *at least* all file extensions that match this regex:

 ```
 (exe|vbs|pif|scr|bat|cmd|com|cpl|dll|cpgz|chm|js|jar|wsf)
 ```

-You should also drop, by default, all Office documents with macros.
+- You should also drop, by default, all Office documents with macros.

-The second recommendation is to run an AV (Anti-Virus) engine on your server, to scan all mail attachments.
-This can be easily done with SpamAssassin, using the AV product of your choice.
+## Support and feedback

+We would be happy to receive some feedback from you.
+If you notice any problem with this installation, please drop us a note at datafeed-support@spamteq.com and we'll try to do our best to help you.